Omaha Alimony & Child Support Attorneys

 Permanent Alimony: Long-Term Financial Stability

-Permanent support is rare and usually reserved it for long-term marriages where one spouse can’t become self-supporting, such as if a spouse can’t become financially independent due to advanced age or disability.
+Permanent support is rare and usually reserved for long-term marriages where one spouse can’t become self-supporting, such as if a spouse can’t become financially independent due to advanced age or disability.

 Permanent alimony is not always indefinite, though, and the court may order that it terminates on a future date or after a particular event, such as if the supported spouse remarries.